JasperFx/marten/documentation/documentation/documents/querying/linq.md

 ## Modulo Queries

-Marten v0.8 added the ability to use the modulo operator in Linq queries:
+Marten has the ability to use the modulo operator in Linq queries:

 <[sample:querying-with-modulo]>